datatogether/learning/replicate-with-control/README.md

 _Note: This tutorial is a work in progress.
 Please add your feedback to [datatogether/learning](https://github.com/datatogether/learning/issues)!_

-_Note: this tutorial is written for Mac users, but please follow links into the "decentralized web primer" to find detailed instructions for Windows and Mac installation of ipfs.
+_Note: this tutorial is written for Mac users, but please follow links into the "decentralized web primer" to find detailed instructions for Windows and Linux installation of ipfs.
 Thank you!_

 ## Prerequisites